helmoski/cycle-selection-driver/README.md

 ### `IRange`

-An object representing a [`Range`](https://developer.mozilla.org/en-US/docs/Web/API/Range); albeit, with a slight difference.
-The offset in `IRange` represents number of characters; whereas, the offset in a `Range` can represent characters or nodes depending on the type of node.
+An object representing a [`Range`](https://developer.mozilla.org/en-US/docs/Web/API/Range); albeit, with a slight difference: The offset in `IRange` represents characters; whereas, the offset in a `Range` can represent characters or nodes depending on the type of node.

 ### Properties